mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 **Question:** Is it a problem to forget the front gate?

 **Katagiri Roshi:** Well, actually you cannot forget it, because you are already standing in the front gate, so regardless of whether you forget or not, sooner or later you go back to the front gate.
-But I don’t think you should take a *long, long time* to go back to the front gate! *[Laughter.]* As soon as possible, the sooner the better. *[He laughs.]* Because life is not so long.
+But, I don’t think you should take a *long, long time* to go back to the front gate! *[Laughter.]* As soon as possible, the sooner the better. *[He laughs.]* Because life is not so long.
 Do you understand?

 On the other hand, life is *so long*. *[Laughter.]*